Skip to main content

 Can I get alerted before this hits my account?

 Yes.
-Free plan: you can read everything on this page.
-Pro plan: you get email alerts the moment Meta updates a policy in your sector, plus anomaly alerts when enforcement in your relevant categories spikes above baseline.
+Free plan: you can read everything on this page. paid plans: you get email alerts the moment Meta updates a policy in your sector, plus anomaly alerts when enforcement in your relevant categories spikes above baseline.
 Most Pro users joined after losing an account they wish they'd seen coming.

 Where does this enforcement data actually come from?